 This position is subject to the University’s background check policy.

-To apply, please visit https://www.princeton.edu/acad-positions/position/26921 and submit the following materials by no later than 11:59pm EST on November 13, 2022: A cover letter, a curriculum vitae, a preliminary syllabus, and a short statement describing your proposed seminar and public lecture.
+To apply, please visit Princeton's faculty and academic professional site and submit the following materials by no later than 11:59 pm EST on April 2, 2023: a cover letter, a curriculum vitae, a preliminary syllabus, and a short statement describing your proposed seminar and public lecture.
 A short list of finalists may be asked to submit further materials later.